Chart Color Schemes

 Shepparton Surrounds - East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Shepparton Surrounds - East, as per the latest Census, 98.5% of dwellings were houses, with the remaining 1.5% comprising semi-detached homes, apartments, and other types.
-This compares to Non-Metro Vic.'s 88.5% houses and 11.5% other dwellings.
-Home ownership in Shepparton Surrounds - East stood at 43.2%, with mortgaged properties at 44.5% and rented ones at 12.3%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average.
-The median weekly rent was $236, compared to Non-Metro Vic.'s $260.
-Nationally, Shepparton Surrounds - East's mortgage repayments were lower at $1,300 versus Australia's $1,863, and rents were substantially lower at $236 compared to the national figure of $375.
+In Shepparton Surrounds - East, as recorded in the latest Census, 98.5% of dwellings were houses with the remaining 1.5% consisting of semi-detached, apartments and other types.
+This compares to Non-Metro Vic.'s figures of 88.5% houses and 11.5% other dwellings.
+Home ownership in Shepparton Surrounds - East stood at 43.2%, with mortgaged dwellings at 44.5% and rented ones at 12.3%.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average, while the median weekly rent was $236 compared to Non-Metro Vic.'s $260.
+Nationally, Shepparton Surrounds - East's median monthly mortgage repayment of $1,300 is lower than Australia's average of $1,863, and its median weekly rent of $236 is substantially below the national figure of $375.

 Frequently Asked Questions - Housing